-- Connect headphones with an 1/8-inch stereo mini connector (or an adapter) to the front Headphone jack. - or - - Connect headphones with a 1/4-inch stereo connector (or adapter) to the back Headphone jack.
+- Connect headphones with a 1/8-inch stereo mini connector (or an adapter) to the front Headphone jack. - or - - Connect headphones with a 1/4-inch stereo connector (or adapter) to the back Headphone jack. - The front panel Headphone control adjusts the volume level of both the front and back Headphone jacks.